comegrant/dbt_docs_test/packages/chef/README.md

 ## Commands

-Bellow contains the different commands available.
+Below are the different commands available.

 ### Create
 Create a new project or package.

 `chef create <project | package>`

-This will start up an interactable wisard that fills in basic information.
+This will start up an interactable wizard that fills in basic information.

 ### Add
 Adds an internal or external package to the project.

 `chef add lmkgroup-ds-utils`

-If you define a package that matches one of the internal packages will the internal package be added.
+If you define a package that matches one of the internal packages, the internal package will be added.
-Otherwise will it assume it is an external package, and add that one.
+Otherwise it will assume it is an external package, and add that one.

 ### Remove
 Removes a dependency from the project.